 For companies that have a larger footprint, operate globally, use multiple ISPs, employ workloads in Cloud providers, and/or use CDN services, cloud-based DDoS mitigation is more often the better choice.
 There are nine distinct advantages that cloud-based mitigation providers have over ISPs in these situations:

 1) Ability to protect assets regardless of where they are deployed.
-A unique aspect of a cloud-based DDoS mitigation service is the fact that it can stand in front of a customers’ applications and infrastructure regardless of what the customer has deployed.
-With a combination of BGP and DNS based diversion and load balancing available on the back of DNS proxies, a cloud-based DDoS mitigation service can provide protection to customers on any infrastructure: self-hosted datacenter, in a Cloud provider, using a multi-Cloud deployment, through a CDN, using multiple CDNs, or any combination of these.
-Regardless of the destination, traffic will go through the same mitigation network with the same monitoring, protections, Security Operations Center (SOC), and reporting.
+A unique aspect of a cloud-based DDoS mitigation service is the fact that it can stand in front of a customer’s applications and infrastructure regardless of what the customer has deployed.
+With a combination of BGP and DNS-based diversion and load balancing available on the back of DNS proxies, a cloud-based DDoS mitigation service can provide protection to customers on any infrastructure: self-hosted datacenter, in a Cloud provider, using a multi-cloud deployment through a CDN, using multiple CDNs, or any combination of these.
+Regardless of the destination, traffic will go through the same mitigation network with the same monitoring, protection, Security Operations Center (SOC), and reporting.
 ISP-based DDoS mitigation services are limited to only protecting traffic carried on the circuits that they offer the customer.

 2) Carrier and CDN agnostic.
 Companies that use their ISP or a CDN for DDoS protection and standardize on that service lock themselves into that provider moving forward as it becomes much harder to replace or augment their services while trying to maintain similar protections against DDoS.
 Cloud-based DDoS mitigation services are agnostic to first-mile carriers.
 This gives a customer flexibility: they can replace their ISP or CDN provider or add new providers, without changing anything operationally for their DDoS defense.